 Many companies own shares of stock in other companies.
 Many also own bonds from other companies or governments.
 Companies that are not themselves in the investment industry use such holdings, primarily to supplement their regular income.
 Exhibit 6, below, shows one company's "Investment assets" portfolio.

 Owning LT Securities: For Investment or Control?

 Firms sometimes buy, hold, and trade long-term funds and investments to earn income.
 In such cases, they optimize these investments with traditional portfolio management methods.
 However, note that firms also acquire securities for another purpose, as well: to control another company.

 When company A owns 50% or more of Company B's voting stock, Company A has an active majority interest in Company B. In such cases A (the parent company) can control B (the subsidiary) in two ways:

-- Firstly, by choosing B's Board of Directors.
+- First, by choosing B's Board of Directors.

-- Secondly, getting its desired outcome for every issue that stands for a shareholder vote.
+- Second, getting its desired outcome for every issue that stands for a shareholder vote.

 Companies still exercise a substantial measure of control over other companies by taking an active minority interest.
 "Active minority" usually means owning 20% - 50% of another company's voting stock.
 Consequently, "active" minority owners exercise control by persuading other shareholders to vote with them to make a majority block.